HomeTimeline

 1966 Spring Park is dedicated in the summer by the city of Homewood, a swimming pool is constructed and offers swim classes.
 Spring Park had long been a recreational spot for Rosedale residents as a natural spring for swimming, some residents even mention baptisms occurring in the water there.

-1969 Rosedale School is closed, students transferred to other schools within the newly integrated Jefferson County School System.
+1969 Rosedale School closed, students transferred to other schools within the newly integrated Jefferson County School System.
 After full integration, Homewood school's student population "was 90 percent white and 10 percent black" (Summe, 230).

-1983 Rosedale resident Julia Vann Finley (a prominent officer of the Rosedale Civic League) appears before Homewood City Council in protest of plans regarding zoning laws in favor of commercialization.
+1983 Rosedale resident Julia Vann Finley (a prominent officer of the Rosedale Civic League) appeared before Homewood City Council in protest of plans regarding zoning laws in favor of commercialization.
 She also remarked upon the council's failure to provide a "bridge across Eighteenth Street" to reconnect the two halves of Rosedale (split by highway) as previously proposed and promised (Summe 236).
 Homewood City Council ignored her requests to maintain residential areas around Spring Park, and as of 2019, no bridge has connected the two halves of Rosedale.

 Bibliography: